Business tips

 Starting on Twitter (now X) with no followers can feel like staring at a blank page — you want to get everything right, but where to begin?
 It’s easy to feel stuck when so much advice out there is vague and unhelpful, especially for those starting from scratch.

 At TodayMade, we design for social media every day, so we know what works on Twitter and what doesn’t.
-We decided to focus on clear, actionable steps tailored specifically for beginners.
-With insights from real Twitter users and practical tips, you’ll learn how to grow on Twitter authentically and build your first 1,000 followers effectively.
+We decided to focus on clear, practical steps tailored specifically for beginners.
+With insights from real Twitter users and actionable tips, you’ll learn how to grow on Twitter authentically and build your first 1,000 followers effectively.

 Why growing on Twitter feels so hard